Stephy-Cheung/CNN_exercise-Malaria_Dataset-500image/README.md

 ## Basic Convolutional Neural Networks (CNN)
 The basic CNN model consist of three parts.<br>
-The first part is a feature extraction part which consist of three convolution layers and two Max Pooling layers.<br>
+First: The first part is a feature extraction part which consist of three convolution layers and two Max Pooling layers.<br>
-It follows with a flattening part which can make the model more generalize and prevent over-fitting.<br>
+Second: It follows with a flattening part which can make the model more generalize and prevent over-fitting.<br>
-The models end with three layers of neuronn network for classification and the activation function 'sigmoid' will predict the image pass through is an infected (as 1) or uninfected (as 0) cell image.<br>
+Third: The models end with three layers of neuronn network for classification and the activation function 'sigmoid' will predict the image pass through is an infected (as 1) or uninfected (as 0) cell image.<br>

 The below is the code and the structure of the model.<br>
 <img src="image/model_CNN.png" width="600">